HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/Dev Guide.md

 # TaffoClangPlugin Dev Guide aka What you need to know besides the User guide
 The plugin adds to Clang two components: a Pragma Handler (called creatively TaffoPragmaHandler) and a Frontend Plugin (TaffoPragmaAction), which is an extension of a Frontend Action.

-## Pragma Handler - Lexer phase [TaffoPLugin, HandlePragma function, line 139]
+## Pragma Handler - Lexer phase [TaffoPlugin.ccp, HandlePragma function, line 130]
 Pragma are actually just preprocessing directives.
 Thus when we want to add a pragma to the C language we need to declare a preprocessing handler for our custom pragma, and then find a way to pass the annotation to the backend (the LLVM IR generated code).
 The current way is to save all the annotations in an array, and then reinsert them as attributes.

 The identifier of our pragma is the string "taffo".
 During the preprocessing phase all the pragmas that start with "taffo" are passed to the overridden HandlePragma function of our TaffoPragmaHandler class, which makes use of the auxiliary function ParseTaffoValue.
 It works in the following way.